 Bitefighter shook his mohawked head.
 He scribbled another message onto his whiteboard.

 More Vroom requires more Energy!
-I will transform upward when time is right…otherwise, I stay Bicycle.
-If you need me to Transform, click the Gearshift into Mushroom.
+I will transform upward when time is right.
+Otherwise, I stay Bicycle.
+If you need a Transform, click my Gearshift into Mushroom.
 He laid down his whiteboard and pointed at the bicycle’s luminescent shifter-switch.
 It had seven gears, six of which were numbered.
-The seventh was an icon of an amanita muscaria mushroom.
+The seventh was an icon of an amanita muscaria.

 Peter nodded.
 “Gotcha.
 So you’ll turn into a car if I click it into seventh?”